-We asked the designers and makers of Folksy.com to tell us their favourite magazines… the pages where they long to see their products, the magazines they look to for trends, the ones they think their customers read, and the magazines they would most like to settle down to with a cup of tea.
+Which lifestyle magazines should you be targeting as a designer and maker?
+We asked the Folksy community to tell us their favourite magazines… the pages where they long to see their products, the magazines they look to for trends, the ones they think their customers read, and the magazines they would most like to settle down to with a cup of tea.

 Must-read lifestyle magazines for crafters in the UK

 If you have a magazine recommendation that you think we’ve missed, let us know by posting a comment.

 Mollie Makes – A lifestyle magazine for those who live creatively, Mollie Makes is a lifestyle magazine with a crafting heart.
 Features the latest crafting trends, how-to DIY tutorials, creative interiors, interviews with up-and-coming designers, and hot topics in the design world with lots of insider tips.

 Features: craft, interiors, trends, tutorials, art, fashion, illustration, craft-selling tips